-- Choose the Safari Bookmarks file location, and hit the
+- Choose the Safari Bookmarks file location and hit the

 Safari Bookmarks HTML file will be created at the chosen location.

-Export Saved Passwords from Safari as CSV
+Export Saved Passwords in CSV File

 - Launch the Safari browser on Mac.

-- Click on the File menu, and select Export > Passwords… from the menu list.
+- Click on the File menu and select Export > Passwords… from the menu list.